CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 International
-* Sweden: Not updating case, death, or recovered data Saturday-Monday.
-Updates expected Tuesdays through Fridays.
-* Spain: Not updating case or death data on the weekends (and is not currently providing recoveries at any time)
+* Bosnia and Herezegovina: Not updating data on the weekends.
+* Costa Rica: Updating data on Wednesdays and Saturdays only.
-* Nicaragua: Releasing case, death, and recovered data once per week.
+* Denmark: Not updating case, death, or recovered data on the weekends.
-* UK: daily death toll paused on July 18. ([GOV.UK](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases) and [Reuters](https://www.reuters.com/article/us-health-coronavirus-britain-casualties-idUSKCN24J0GC))
 * France: No longer releasing case, hospitalization, or death data on the weekends.
 Please see [Tableau dashboard](https://dashboard.covid19.data.gouv.fr/vue-d-ensemble?location=FRA).
-* Denmark: Not updating case, death, or recovered data on the weekends.
-* France: No update to deaths or recoveries for the weekend of August 8 and 9.
+No update to deaths or recoveries for the weekend of August 8 and 9.
-* UK (2): Technical difficulties with the national dashboard are resulting in no update for August 11.
-[Source](https://twitter.com/phe_uk/status/1293245784599781376?s=21).
-Corrected on August 12.
 * Luxembourg: Not providing actionable data on weekends.
 * Mexico: Beginning November 10, recoveries are available at the national level only and will be grouped in the "Unassigned, Mexico" entry.
+* Nicaragua: Releasing case, death, and recovered data once per week.
 * NSW, Australia: NSW Health has suspended its survey of the recovery status of patients with COVID-19 to focus on the recent increase in community transmission on July 31, 2020.
 Therefore, recovery statistics are no longer presented. ([Source](https://www.nsw.gov.au/covid-19/find-facts-about-covid-19), [Issue #3694](https://github.com/CSSEGISandData/COVID-19/issues/3694))
+* Spain: Not updating case or death data on the weekends (and is not currently providing recoveries at any time)
+* Sweden: Not updating case, death, or recovered data Saturday-Monday.
+Updates expected Tuesdays through Fridays.
+* UK: daily death toll paused on July 18. ([GOV.UK](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases) and [Reuters](https://www.reuters.com/article/us-health-coronavirus-britain-casualties-idUSKCN24J0GC)).
+Technical difficulties with the national dashboard are resulting in no update for August 11.
+[Source](https://twitter.com/phe_uk/status/1293245784599781376?s=21).
+Corrected on August 12.

 ---